Joe-W-Davies/FBPredictor/README.md

 Example (GBDT) training command:

 ```
-python3 scripts/train.py -c configs/train_cfg.yaml (--feature_select)
+python3 scripts/train.py -c configs/train_cfg.yaml (--feature_select) (--hp_opt)
 ```

-There are many features to train with - if you want to reduce them, try running with a modified Boruta-SHAP algo by adding the option `--feature_select`
+There are many features to train with - if you want to reduce them, try running with a modified Boruta-SHAP algo by adding the option `--feature_select`.
+To optimise the model hyperparameters, add the `--hp_opt` option.